davharris/tutoR/README.md

 * [ versus [[ versus $
 * Matrices are not data.frames!
 * NA
-* Loops ("Do something a bunch of times")
-  * "Do the stuff in brackets once for each one of these things"
-  * lapply/sapply
 * More:
    * R Basics workshop: http://rbasicsworkshop.weebly.com/presentations--exersices.html
    * Shalizi's statistical computing course